dojo/docs/dojox/form.rst

 * `dojox.form.PasswordValidator <dojox/form/PasswordValidator>`_

-  A widget that simplifies the "Old/New/Verify" password construct used on many web pages.
+  A widget that simplifies the "Old/New/Verify" password construct used on many web pages

 * `dojox.form.RadioStack <dojox/form/RadioStack>`_